Table of Contents

 - Dogs with serious behavioral concerns like aggression or uncontrolled prey-drive

-For example, a golden retriever with dog aggression would not do well with a front-clip harness.
-The front clip harness does not provide enough control over a dog with serious behavioral issues.
+For example, a Golden Retriever with aggression would not do well with a front-clip harness, because it doesn't provide enough control over an animal with serious behavioral issues.

-What Type of Dog Harness Should I Buy?
+What Type of Dog Harness Do You Need?

 The Mobility Harness